How to Become A Freight Broker in 7 Simple Steps [Updated 2021]

 Step 2 – Get your freight broker authority / freight broker license

-To become a freight broker and legally broker freight in the United States you will need to get your freight broker authority.
+To become a freight broker and legally broker loads in the United States you will need to get your freight broker authority.

 But don’t worry, it’s an easy and painless process that does not require a college degree, any testing, or certification to qualify.

-Step 1 is to complete and file your FMCSA OP-1 Form.
+Step 1 complete and file your FMCSA OP-1 Form.

-Step 3 is to get your freight broker surety bond (also called BMC-84 bond) or your freight broker trust (BMC-85).
+Step 3 get your broker surety bond (also called BMC-84 bond) or your broker trust (BMC-85).

-Step 4 is to complete your Unified Carrier Registration / UCR
+Step 4 complete your Unified Carrier Registration / UCR

 For further information, check the registration page of the FMCSA: https://www.fmcsa.dot.gov/registration/broker-registration